GafferHQ/gaffer/doc/source/Tutorials/BeginnerTutorial/index.md

     ![The head and legs geometry, expanded](images/viewerHeadAndLegsExpanded.png "The head and legs geometry, expanded")

-You can also collapse the selection in a similar manner using the _Viewer:_
+You can also collapse the selection in a similar manner through the _Viewer:_

 1. With the right leg geometry still selected, hover the mouse inside the _Viewer_.